 Publications: Specialised and accessible publications are researched, created and disseminated targeted specifically at young people.

-Student Support: College & School Outreach Programmes take place with a variety of themes including ‘Student Grant’ workshops, ‘What Next After the Leaving Cert’ options etc. Drop in clinics to assist SUSI grant applications.
+Transitioning Support: College & School Outreach Programmes take place with a variety of themes including ‘Student Grant’ workshops, ‘What Next After the Leaving Cert’ options etc. Drop in clinics to assist SUSI grant applications.
 The Info Service is also a local relay for the Student Leap Card.
 A student accommodation list is also compiled with a list of local digs and given to the local colleges.

 Professional Support: We provide training, support and consultation to Youth Development Officers on information provision, to help address the information needs of the young people they work with.
 Professionals in key local agencies are supported with their information needs.